danieljestes/CS220Spring23_ehar/hw6.md

-# Homework 5
+# Homework 6

 Due Monday May 1 by the start of class at 9:20AM.
 This is a written assignment.
-Turn it in neat and stapled.
+Turn in a very neat writeup of these problems with all pages stapled.

 ## Instruction Set Details